Frequently Asked Questions

 How far away is the beach?

-Do you have external monitors that coworkers can use?
+Do you have external monitors that you can rent?

 Where can we get Digital Nomad Insurance for our stay?